rahji/writing-with-github/outline.md

 ## The Problem

 * We want to do some technical writing, collaboratively.
-* We also want to be able to keep track of all of our contributions and changes.
+* We want to be able to keep track of all of our contributions and changes.
 * We want to easily publish that information at the end.

 ## A Solution